orangoy/OdtManage/readme.md

 illustrated techniques should be applied within a framework with proper authentication and validation.

+## Prerequisites

+The server side requires a webserver with PHP and the PDO driver for Mysql/MariaDB enabled.
+The client side should run on reasonably modern browsers.

 ## Installation
 * Clone the project into a PHP-enabled public folder on a web server.
 * Set up DB access and choose database name in dbcreds.php by copying from dbcreds.php.dist and editing.